-The summary report should contain an easy to understand simplified presentation of the financial statements highlighting the important points.
+The summary report should contain a simplified presentation of the financial statements highlighting the important points easily understandable by non specialist.

-All shareholders, whatever their nationality, must have access to the same quality of information, particularly when the company is listed on more than one market.
-In addition to the use of the French language, the use of other languages commonly used in the financial sphere, such as the English language, should be encouraged, although not made compulsory for all or part of the documentation prepared for shareholders' meetings in order to facilitate informed participation.
+All shareholders, regardless of their nationality, must have access to the same quality of information, particularly when the company is listed on more than one market.
+In addition, the use of the French language as well the use of other languages commonly used in the financial sphere, such as the English language, should be encouraged; although this should not be compulsory for all or part of the documentation prepared for shareholders' meetings in order to facilitate informed participation.